 Texas has never been high on my list of vacation destinations, but then, as you may have observed from my previous blog posts, there are few places on the planet that I won’t visit.
-So, Texas; I had heard from friends and family that San Antonio is an interesting place to visit, filled with history, food, and art, all of which are an attraction for me.
-My husband was there on business and suggested that I join him there for his birthday weekend.
-So, one year ago this weekend, I found myself on an Alaska Airlines flight to San Antonio.
+I had heard from friends and family that San Antonio is an interesting place to visit, filled with history, missions, food, and art, all of which are an attraction for me.

 We also enjoyed a few the many speakeasies that are in the area.
 As you may know, speakeasies became popular during prohibition.
 They mostly disappeared when prohibition ended, but there are still a few around.